raspberrypi/documentation/configuration/raspi-config.md

 <a name="enable-camera"></a>
 ### Enable camera

-In order to use the Raspberry Pi camera module, you must enable it here.
+In order to use the Raspberry Pi Camera Module, you must enable it here.
 Select the option and proceed to `Enable`.
 This will make sure at least 128MB of RAM is dedicated to the GPU.

 <a name="add-to-rastrack"></a>
 ### Add to Rastrack

 Rastrack is a user-contributed Google Map to which Pi users in the community have added their location; it shows a heat map of where Pi users are known to be around the world.
-This was set up by young Pi enthusiast [Ryan Walmsley](https://ryanteck.uk/) in 2012.
+This was set up by Pi enthusiast [Ryan Walmsley](https://ryanteck.uk/) in 2012.
 Rastrack is located at [rastrack.co.uk](http://rastrack.co.uk/).

 You can use this option to add your location to the map.